 A Quick Introduction to the Event-Driven Architecture

-I think examples explain things more clearly, so without further due let us jump into it.
+I think examples explain things more clearly, so without further ado let us jump into it.

-The Customer component store and processes the customers' data (including customers’ addresses).
+The Customer component stores and processes the customers' data (including customers’ addresses).

 The billing component (responsible for sending people bills) must have an up-to-date customer’s address all the time.

 With direct calls our system can be designed like this:

 When an address is changed on the customer's side a request is sent to the billing with a change command.
 In this case, the customer has a dependency on the billing.
 It is a very easy approach that every developer should understand.

 By using the event notification pattern we inform all entities which listen for the change.

 It’s no longer a Customer's responsibility to explicitly inform the billing about the change.
 The direction of dependency is inverted and the Customer doesn't know nor care about the listeners.
 The design allows us to add more services that need to know about the address change without adding changes to the Customer.

 In this pattern, an event carries only a reference to the changed object.
 After receiving an event, Billing has to request the required data.
 It is also worth mentioning that our system notifies about the fact that change happened.
 It is not commanding other services to change their state.

 The variation of the event notification pattern is the event-carried state pattern.